MarcusCeradini/Sprint_1/INSTRUCTIONS.md

-# Steps to run on school laptop
+# Steps to run on computers

-1. Make sure Python and pip is installed:

-`python --version` or `python3 --version`

-`pip --version` or `pip3 --version`

-2. Create a virtual environment
+1. Open new terminal in Visual Studio Code

+2. Paste and enter installation of Pygame:

-`python -m venv venv`
+`python -m pip install pygame-ce`

-3. Activate the virtual environment

-`venv\Scripts\Activate`

-If this doesn't work, try running this first:

-`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

-If done right, you should see (venv) on the left side of your terminal's path

-4. Install pygame

-`pip install pygame`

-Verify it is installed with: `pip show pygame`

-5. Run program

-`python game.py`